 Zumiez Holdings LLC and certain of the selling stockholders, specifically, Brentwood-Zumiez Investors, LLC and Messrs.
-Campion and Brooks, are affiliates of us and will be deemed to be "underwriters" within the meaning of the Securities Act of 1933 and therefore will be subject to certain statutory liabilities of the Securities Act.
+Campion, Brooks and Haakenson are "underwriters" within the meaning of the Securities Act of 1933 and therefore may be subject to certain statutory liabilities of the Securities Act.

 Commissions and Discounts.
-The underwriters have advised us that they propose to offer the shares of common stock to the public at the public offering price appearing on the cover page of this prospectus and to certain dealers at that price less a concession of not more than \$ per share, of which up to \$ may be reallowed to other dealers.
+The underwriters have advised us that they propose to offer the shares of common stock to the public at the public offering price appearing on the cover page of this prospectus and to certain dealers at that price less a concession of not more than \$0.75 per share, of which up to \$0.10 may be reallowed to other dealers.
 After the initial offering, the public offering price, concession and reallowance to dealers may be changed.